Mayfly277/mayfly277.github.io/_posts/2022-12-21-GOADv2-pwning-part12.md

   - Server: ldap/kingslanding.sevenkingdoms.local @ SEVENKINGDOMS.LOCAL (kdc: kingslanding)
   - Server: ldap/kingslanding.sevenkingdoms.local/sevenkingdoms.local @ SEVENKINGDOMS.LOCAL (kdc: kingslanding)

-# The end
+# The end - Winter is coming

 - The GOAD's writeups series end with this part.
 If you read all you are very brave and i hope you enjoyed it despite my terrible english ^^
 - I also hope you gived a try to the lab and all is working fine on your computer.
-- For the next year i have other blog post ideas and projects in mind, you will see it on twitter (@M4yFly) when something new will come.
+- For the next year i have other evolution of the lab, blog post ideas and projects in mind, you will see it on twitter (@M4yFly) when something new will come.
-- Again thank you to all the security searchers and opensource contributors for all the work and share they do !
+- Again thank you to all the security researchers and opensource contributors for all the work and share they do !

 # Resources